Skip to content

 1. In the event of an inset day or closure of a school when The Club is operating, The Club will still charge for the booked session(s) within our term dates.

-1. If the school attended by The Client’s child, or operation location by The Club closes due to circumstances outside The Club’s control (for example, bad weather, health and safety issues, an Act of God, diseases etc.), The Club may not be able to operate and will contact The Client by e-mail in the first instance.
+3. If the school attended by The Client’s child closes due to circumstances outside The Club’s control (for example, bad weather, health and safety issues, an Act of God, diseases etc.), The Club may not be able to operate and will contact The Client by e-mail.

-1. If schools are in operation during bad weather, The Club will also aim to remain open, but The Club will do so at its absolute discretion, decide whether it will operate and whether it will run the usual collection service.
+5. If schools are in operation during bad weather, The Club will also aim to remain open, but The Club will, at its absolute discretion, decide whether it will operate and whether it will run the usual collection service.
 No refund of the fee will be due under these circumstances.

-1. Should the child’s school finish early, The Client should notify The Club and if possible, The Club will endeavour to make arrangements for an earlier collection.
+6. Should the child’s school finish early, The Client should notify The Club and if possible, The Club will endeavour to make arrangements for an earlier collection where possible.
 The cost for this service will be at the minimum rate relating to the additional time the staff are required to cover, depending on numbers.

 SECTION 7: AMENDING OR CANCELLING A PERMANENT BOOKING